Banking updates made while payments are being processed will be applied to your future payments, during the next month’s payment cycle.

 Some bank account numbers have leading zeros.
 Be sure to include all leading zeroes when entering your banking information on iTunes Connect.

-Your bank account number and your IBAN are two separate numbers.
-Don't enter your IBAN into the bank account number field.
+Don't enter your IBAN into the bank account number field; they’re two separate numbers.

 If your primary bank account currency isn’t listed, check with your bank to find out which of our supported currencies they can accept.